Gazi Abdul Haq

-Gazi Abdul Haq is a Bangladesh Nationalist Party politician and Physician.
+Gazi Abdul Haq is a Bangladesh Nationalist Party politician and physician.
 He was elected a member of parliament for Khulna-5 in February 1996.

 Career

 Gazi Abdul Haq is a physician.
 In 1993, he was the secretary general of the Bangladesh Medical Association.
 He then joined the Bangladesh Nationalist Party (BNP).

-He was elected to parliament from Khulna-5 as a Bangladesh Nationalist Party candidate in 15 February 1996 Bangladeshi general election.
+He was elected to parliament from Khulna-5 as a Bangladesh Nationalist Party candidate in the 15 February 1996 Bangladeshi general election.

 He was nominated vice president in 2009 at the Khulna district BNP conference.